 15th May 2019: fund opens for applications

-30th May 2019: participation in the webinar to find out more about the fund
+14th June 2019: participation in the webinar to find out more about the fund or find the slides from our first webinar saved on the FAQs page

 8th - 12th July 2019: shortlisted applicants invited for a virtual interview or in-person meeting